ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ## Mixed Content and Relative URLs

-Mixed occurs when a site is served over a secure HTTPS connection, but contains links to resources such as images, CSS, or JavaScript that is served over HTTP.
+Mixed content occurs when a site is served over a secure HTTPS connection, but contains links to resources such as images, CSS, or JavaScript that is served over HTTP.
 When this occurs, browsers display an error message to users, warning them that the site contains insecure content.

 This often happens in error or may occur when a site is converted to HTTPS and has lingering absolute links.
 To avoid this situation, convert links beginning with `http://` to `https://` or use relative URLs when linking to local files.